Transcripted Summary

 }

-CSS Selectors are often a bit more complex than our simple example.
-Let's look at some examples together of DuckDuckGo search results page.
+CSS selectors are often a bit more complex than our simple example.
+Let’s look at some examples on the DuckDuckGo search results page.
+Follow along with me as I type examples into the search bar.

 The most basic type of CSS Selector is simply a tag name.
 I could type "body" or "div", or any other type of tag name in, and that would be a valid CSS Selector, although it's probably not a very useful one, in and of itself.